Migrate Data to the Cloud: Unlocking the Benefits

 Cost optimization is also essential, so evaluate cloud workloads, pricing models, and available options for resource scaling to ensure efficiency.

 To assess and prepare your data for migration, begin by analyzing your existing data environment.
-For instance, if you are migrating a customer database to the cloud, examine the data’s structure, quality, and dependencies.
+For instance, if you migrate a customer database to the cloud, examine the data’s structure, quality, and dependencies.

 Identify any redundant or stale data that can be archived or safely deleted, reducing the overall data volume to be migrated.